 Briefings will be conducted in English.
-For limited English proficient (LEP) applicants, the PHA will provide-interpretation translation services in accordance with the PHA's LEP plan (See Chapter 2).
+For limited English proficient (LEP) applicants, the PHA will provide interpretation services in accordance with the PHA's LEP plan (See Chapter 2).

-© Copyright 2020 2021 Nan McKay & Associates, Inc. Page 5-2 Unlimited copies may be made for internal use.

-Formatted: Body Text Indent, Indent: Left: 0"

-Notification and Attendance Formatted: Strikethrough Formatted: Font: Not Bold, Italic PHA Policy Families will be notified of their eligibility for assistance at the time they are invited to Formatted: Strikethrough attend a briefing.
-The notice will identify who is required to attend the briefing, as well as the date and time of the scheduled briefing.
-If the notice is returned by the post office with no forwarding address, the applicant will be denied and their name will not be placed back on the waiting list.
-If the notice is returned by the post office with a forwarding address, the notice will be re-sent to the address indicated.
+Attendance

 Applicants who fail to attend a scheduled briefing will be scheduled for another briefing automatically.
 The PHA will notify the family of the date and time of the second scheduled briefing.
 Applicants who fail to attend two scheduled briefings, without prior PHA approval, will be denied assistance (see Chapter 3).

-Remote Briefings [Notice PIH 2020-32] Remote briefings may be conducted over the phone, via video conferencing, or through other virtual platforms.
-PHA Policy The PHA has the sole discretion to require that briefings be conducted remotely in case of local, state, or national physical distancing orders, and in cases of inclement weather or natural disaster.
+Remote Briefings [Notice PIH 2020-32]

+Remote briefings may be conducted over the phone, via video conferencing, or through other virtual platforms.

+The PHA has the sole discretion to require that briefings be conducted remotely in case of local, state, or national physical distancing orders, and in cases of inclement weather or natural disaster.
 If the PHA schedules a remote briefing, the PHA will conduct a face-toface briefing upon request of the applicant as a reasonable accommodation for a person with a disability if safety and health concerns can be reasonably addressed.

-In addition, the PHA will conduct a briefing remotely upon request of the applicant as a Formatted: Indent: Left: 0.5" reasonable accommodation for a person with a disability, if an applicant does not have child care or transportation that would enable them to attend the briefing, or if the applicant believes an in-person briefing would create an undue health risk.
+In addition, the PHA will conduct a briefing remotely upon request of the applicant as a reasonable accommodation for a person with a disability, if an applicant does not have child care or transportation that would enable them to attend the briefing, or if the applicant believes an in-person briefing would create an undue health risk.
 The PHA will consider other reasonable requests for a remote briefing on a case-by-case basis.

-Accessibility Requirements for Persons with Disabilities and LEP Individuals As with in-person briefings, the platform for conducting remote briefings must be accessible and the briefing conducted in accordance with Section 504 and accessibility requirements.
+Accessibility Requirements for Persons with Disabilities and LEP Individuals

+As with in-person briefings, the platform for conducting remote briefings must be accessible and the briefing conducted in accordance with Section 504 and accessibility requirements.
 This includes ensuring any information, websites, emails, digital notifications, and other virtual platforms are accessible for persons with vision, hearing, and other disabilities.
 Further, providing effective communication in a digital context may require the use of individualized auxiliary aids or services, such as audio description, captioning, sign language and other types of interpreters, keyboard accessibility, accessible documents, screen reader support, and transcripts.
 Auxiliary aids or services must be provided in accessible formats, in a timely manner, and in such a way to protect the privacy and independence of the individual.

 If no method of conducting a remote briefing is available that appropriately accommodates an individual's disability, the PHA may not hold against the individual his or her inability to participate in the remote briefing, and the PHA should consider whether postponing the remote briefing to a later date is appropriate or whether there is a suitable alternative.
-Formatted: Strikethrough © Copyright 2020-2021 Nan McKay & Associates, Inc. Page 5-3 Adminplan 12/7/2021 10/13/203/1/21 Unlimited copies may be made for internal use.